edgedb/edgedb/docs/guides/migrations/guide.rst

     Proceed? [y/n]

-Then just press ``y`` to squash all of your existing migrations into a single file.
+Press ``y`` to squash all of your existing migrations into a single file.

 Fixups during a squash
 ----------------------

-If your schema doesn't match the schema in the database, EdgeDB will prompt you to create a *fixup* file, which can be useful (as the CLI says) to "automate upgrading other instances to a squashed revision".
+If your schema doesn't match the schema in the database, EdgeDB will prompt you to create a *fixup* file, which can be useful to, as the CLI says, "automate upgrading other instances to a squashed revision".
 You'll see fixups inside a folder called ``/fixups``.
 Their file names are extremely long, but are simply two migration hashes joined together by a dash.
 So a fixup that begins with